jessesquires/JSQMessagesViewController/README.md

 * Drag the `MessagesTableViewController/` folder to your project.
 * Add the `AudioToolbox.framework` to your project, if you want to use the sound effects
 * Subclass `MessagesViewController`
-* Override the follow methods from `MessagesViewController`:
+* Override the following methods:
 	* `- (BubbleMessageStyle)messageStyleForRowAtIndexPath:(NSIndexPath *)indexPath`
-		* The style for the bubble for this row
+		* The style of the bubble for this row
 		* Style options are: `BubbleMessageStyleOutgoing` or `BubbleMessageStyleIncoming`
 	* `- (NSString *)textForRowAtIndexPath:(NSIndexPath *)indexPath`
 		* The text to be displayed for this row